davidterins/electron-auto-update-api/README.md

 ## Configuration

-In `./ElectronAutoUpdateApi/appsettings.json` & `./ElectronAutoUpdateApi/appsettings.Development.json` update the following section to the GitHub repository where you are storing your application's releases.
+In `./ElectronAutoUpdateApi/appsettings.json` & `./ElectronAutoUpdateApi/appsettings.Development.json` update the following section to the GitHub repository to where you are storing your application's releases.

 ```json
   "Github": {